dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 This form of the `render` method now does everything that we need: it creates the user interface and registers event handlers that will update the application as the user enters information.
 However, we need to add a few more methods to the `WorkerForm` to define the event handlers.

+{% instruction 'Add an import for `TypedTargetEvent`' %}

+{% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' line:2 %}

 {% instruction 'Add these methods:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:31-41 %}

 The `render` method starts by decomposing the properties into local constants.
 We still need to define those properties.

-{% instruction 'Update the `WorkerFormProperties` interface to include them.' %}
+{% instruction 'Update the `WorkerFormProperties` interface to include them, and add a `WorkerFormData` interface.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerForm.ts' lines:9-19 %}